ananddamodaran/ananddamodaran.github.io/_posts/2020-03-01-how-to-install-java-in-ubuntu.md

   credit:
   creditlink:
 ---
 Oracle Java SE 13 was released September 2019.
-The latest update of JDK 13.0.2
+The latest update of Java JDK is 13.0.2.
+In this post we install the JDK in Ubuntu Linux 18.04 LTS.

 ![image](https://miro.medium.com/max/8512/0*-hMqapazeDO-IOck)